 Implementing instant payments: 7 high-impact areas for PSPs

-In our previous blog, we introduced the recent legislative proposal by the European Commission (EC) on mandating instant payments for all payment service providers (PSPs) across the SEPA area, and outlined its implications for PSPs.
+In our previous blog about instant payments, we introduced the recent legislative proposal by the European Commission (EC) on mandating instant payments for all payment service providers (PSPs) across the SEPA area, and outlined its implications for PSPs.

 In this blog, we aim to provide key insights into the impact of implementing SEPA instant payments (SCT Inst) for PSPs by focusing on specific areas of transaction processing.
 Although some areas are impacted less than others, we will specifically focus on those areas where we have observed high impact in the project engagements for our clients.
 To highlight and describe the impact, we use our Payment Reference Model as shown in Figure 1.
 The high-impact areas are highlighted in red.